Learning American Sign Language (ASL) is an important way to gain insight into the richness of Deaf and Signing cultures.

 Taught by supportive Deaf and DeafBlind instructors, our immersive courses are delivered in a Deaf-centric environment, where no words are spoken.
 Become familiar with nuances to communicate appropriately and respectfully, gain insight into the lived experiences and perspectives of Deaf and hard-of-hearing people and develop an appreciation for the richness of Deaf culture and practices.

-ASL courses are offered fully online in virtual classes, or evenings and weekends at UBC Robson Square in downtown Vancouver.
+ASL courses are offered evenings and weekends in online classes or in-person at UBC Robson Square in downtown Vancouver.
 In the summer, we offer full-time and intensive programs in ASL.

 For more information, call 604 822 1444 or visit UBC Extended Learning.